petarov/shut-up-bird/README.md

 # Setup

 Create a new [Twitter application](https://apps.twitter.com/).
-The name doesn't matter.
+The name shouldn't matter.

 Open the new Twitter app's `Permissions` page and make sure `Read, Write and Access direct messages` is selected, otherwise the tool will not be able to delete any tweets.